musurca/IKE/README.md

 If you're a scenario author or player looking to convert a new or existing scenario for multiplayer use, you only need to download the latest release using the link above.
 Make sure you read the manual before trying to apply **IKE**.

 This code repository is intended only for those who are curious about how **IKE** works internally, want to add more features, or want to localize the text for a language other than English.
-In other words, **if you just want to create or play PBEM scenarios, you can just download the latest release and skip everything below.**
+In other words, **if you just want to create a PBEM scenario, you can just download the latest release and skip everything below.**

 If you're interested in localizing text: you don't have to build the system.
 You can just add your translations to [the localization source file](https://github.com/musurca/IKE/blob/main/src/00_localize.lua) and submit the changes via pull request or by [creating a new Issue](https://github.com/musurca/IKE/issues/new) and attaching the file.